List of Rave Master characters: Four Great Demon Lords

 The four lords of the Demon World, the Four Great Demon Lords (四天魔王, Shitenmaō) were all recruited by Lucia for Demon Card's DR (Dark Rendezvous) plan.
 In a way, these four are the incarnation of the original demon guard of King, both of which were used to delay the heroes.
 Megido (メギド) is a massive humanoid lion, he was the first to join Lucia during the Dark Rendezvous recruiting process due to his desire to gain more power.
 He drives a flying coach, and breathes massive blasts of fire capable of damaging even Endless.
 He kills himself after being mortally wounded by Shuda, thinking that he'll take Shuda with him.
 Jiero (ジェロ, Jero) also known as Jiero of Despair is a Demon Goddess resembling a scantily-clad woman, and also said to be the former queen of the makai world.
 While human in appearance, her body is made of ice, allowing her to regenerate herself, and she controls magic and despair which somewhat fuels.
-She is killed by the combined effort of Julia, Belinka, and Niebel.
-This however results in the deaths of Niebel and Belinka, who are later revived by the Memory of the Star.
+She is killed by the combined effort of Julia, Belnika, and Niebel.
+This however results in the deaths of Niebel and Belnika, who are later revived by the Memory of the Star.
 Uta (ウタ) also called "Uta the Eternal", is a Demon War God used to defend Lucia as he prepared the second Overdrive.
 He was a human-like demon who possessed inhuman strength, wielding a hundred-foot longsword with incredible ease.
 He has a second form where 2 horns grow from his head, giving him increased combat abilities.
 He is killed by Let turning into his true Dragon King form, killing himself in the process before the Memory of the Star revives him as well.
 Asura (アスラ) also known as Asura of Darkness, while normally small and implike, it is merely to conceal his true form which is a gargantuan Satanic demon with a countless amount of Dark Bring embedded into its body.
 He has the ability to use any Dark Bring in the world and also can combine Dark Bring to produce effects.
 He is killed by the combined efforts of Plue and Haru.

 Endless

 Endless (エンドレス, Endoresu), also known as the King of Star Memory, is a monstrous entity born as the result of the alternate timeline, in which history was reconstructed to ensure the survival of mankind.
 Endless gains power through the accumulation of negative emotions, making its growth virtually unstoppable.
 Its infinite power is capable of eradicating dimensions.
-However, it can be destroyed by the power of Etherion, and summoned by the staff of Resha Valentine or assembling of the five Sinclaires.
+However, it can be destroyed by the power of Etherion, and summoned by the staff of Resha Valentine or assembly of the five Sinclaires.
 Endless is later revealed to be a dark bring itself, or the true origin of all dark brings, with its real appearance being a black orb made from the five Mother Dark Brings.
-Endless is used by Lucia Raregroove in an attempt to restore the original timeline, but is ultimately destroyed by Elie’s Etherion.
+Endless is used by Lucia Raregroove in an attempt to restore the original timeline, but is ultimately destroyed by Elie's Etherion.